TabbyCat444/SmallestNumberLab/README.md

-# SmallestNumberLab
+# Smallest Number Lab
-Script that takes three numbers and prints the smallest one
+## Script that takes three numbers and prints the smallest one